selivan/cron-failover/README.md

 `python cron-ha.py --config cron-ha.yml --command 'foo --bar --baz' --lock-key foo-bar-baz`

 The command will run only on primary server.
 Script exit code will be the same as command exit code.

+Run this on another server to switch it to primary:

+`python cron-ha.py --config cron-ha.yml --force-get-primary-lock`

 Use `--debug` option to see in details what's going on.